Cultural & Strategic Architecture for Diasporic Futures

 Creative Industries & Strategic Architecture

-Reconfiguring governance, investment, and decision-making structures within the creative economy to support long-term value retention and sector resilience.
+Reconfiguring governance, cultural policy, and decision-making structures within the creative economy to support long-term value retention and sector resilience.

-Translating lived experience, cultural memory, and industry practice into actionable insight for institutional and market decision-makers.
+Translating lived experience, cultural memory, heritage, and industry practice into actionable insight for institutional and policy decision-makers.

 Evaluation & Institutional Learning

-Developing frameworks that assess structural impact across cultural policy, creative industries growth, and public investment.
+Developing frameworks that assess structural impact across cultural policy, creative industries growth, and public funding.

 Intergenerational & Transatlantic Economies